slip-slap/slip-slap.github.io/_posts/2018-11-15-math-change-differential-equation-classification.md

    solution, instead of analytical solution
 2. Because all the possible analytical solution has been find, but with computer software, we can find any numberical solution.
+3. Lie observed that virtually all the classical methods for solving ordinary differential equations(separable, homogeneous, exact, etc.) are instances of a general method for integrating ordinary differential equations that admit a symmetry group.